-- 1. Each day a student is absent, a parent or guardian should phone the principal's office (479-5200) concerning their child's absence.
-Students are requested to bring a note from their parent/guardian when they return to school.
+- 1. Each day a student is absent, a parent or guardian should phone the principal's office by 8:00 AM (479-5200) concerning their child's absence.
+Students are requested to bring a note from their parent/guardian and or doctor when they return to school.
 The note should state the following: - 1.
 The days that were missed. - 2.
 The reason they were missed. - 3.
 The signature of the parent or guardian. - 2.
 Students are to come directly to the office to secure an admit slip after they have been absent/tardy. - 3.
 Students should present medical excuses, notes or messages, etc. to the office when they return. - 4.
 Ask teacher for make-up assignments.
-It is the student's responsibility to ask for assignments and see that they are turned in.
+It is the student's responsibility to ask for assignments and to see that they are turned in.
 Students are allowed one day to make up missed work for every day they miss.
 If a student misses Monday and returns Tuesday, the work is due Wednesday.
 Students may make up missed tests.
 The student should initiate arrangements. - 5.
-Work can be requested by parent on the 3rd consecutive day of absence.
+Parent can request work on the 3rd consecutive day of absence.
 Please call by 8:00 a.m.
 Work will be ready for pick up after 12:00 PM. - 6.
 If the absence is due to travel, parents or guardian should notify the school prior to the absence.